Best Walks from Llanberis[Sassy_Social_Share]

-While the Snowdonia village of Llanberis may boast by far the easiest route up Snowdon, it also has its share of quieter and more challenging walks if only you know where to look!
+While the Snowdonia village of Llanberis may boast by far the easiest route up Snowdon, it also has its share of quiet, easy and more challenging walks if only you know where to look!
 Here’s a selection of walks that vary from lakeside walks, easy low level walks, waterfall walks, hill walks and walks through slate quarries and past the Lake Railway.

 Here are our suggestions for walks from Llanberis.